uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * UI Design: HTML & CSS exists, it does not look good.
 Mostly easy to understand.
 It has issues.
 There is some way to do ½ of the user stories, even if it's not obvious.
     * Tool use: Uses Git, etc. Has some oversized merges.
 Commits/merges/PRs are large and far apart.
 All the teammates are working at the same time.
 Well organized repository and branches.
     * TA Walkthrough: Some snags bugs, last second workarounds, or tiny missing pieces.
     * Web Service API Documentation: Well documented, but missing details.
 Every endpoint is documented.
 Some things are unclear.
 Example requests and responses have a few issues.
 Slightly less than ½ of user stories have examples.
+If using automated documentation generation, there is extra documentation added on top of that.
     * Standards & Code Style: Adheres to standards, there is an attempt at organization.
 Commented out code, unreachable code, or code with no clear purpose.
 Code units only do one thing.
 Occasional spots of poor style.
 It's not clear where the code for a user story will be.
 * Unsatisfactory
     * User Stories UI: At least ¼ of the user stories are usable using the UI.